cropmosaiks/Featurization/README.md

 The fastest way to get started is to sign up for a free account with [MPC Hub](https://planetarycomputer.microsoft.com/docs/overview/environment/).
 With an account, a user is given access to cloud based virtual computing with pre-configured and managed environments.
 With several options to choose from it is important to select the `GPU - PyTorch` option.
 This has a longer startup time, but is neccessary for the way our convolutional model is configured and in the end, the GPU will speed up the computation.

+This repo can be cloned into the root directory of the MPC Hub.
+With the code and the correct environment, several decisions need to be made.
+These decisions are described in detail below.

+## Notebooks

-With access, a user has several options to begin creating their Random Convolutional Features (RCFs).
+With access as described above, a user has several options to begin creating their Random Convolutional Features (RCFs).
 In general the steps are as follows:

-1. Create a grid of points or load a file containg points that you wish to featurize
+- Create a grid of points or load a file containg points that you wish to featurize
   - One point represents a 0.01 by 0.01 degree grid cell that will be featurized
     - This is roughly 1 km<sup>2</sup> (exact area varies by geograhpic location)
     - This means a user supplied file should have points with a minimum distance of 0.01 degrees to avoid overlap
   - Grid creation can be done directly in the notebook
     - User selects a country or region and a grid will be created
     - User can supply geometry or a country code can be specified to use the `geopandas` shapefiles
-2. Select a satellite
+- Select a satellite
   - `landsat-8-c2-l2` or `sentinel-2-l2a`
-3. Select the desired number of features
+- Select the desired number of features
   - Defaults to 1000
-4. Select the relevant bands
+- Select the relevant bands
   - Naming conventions are unique to each satellites)
-5. Select a time period to featurize
+- Select a time period to featurize
   - Constrained by Satellite mission timeline
-6. Run the notebook in full
+- Run the notebook in full
   - The notebook is configured to account for all of your desired inputs, but compute power may limit the extent of what is possible based on selected options
     - For example, trying to do too many points in a single run may not only be slow, it may crash the kernel or cause a timeout or disconnect error

-## Notebooks

 All of the above options can be configured in our featurization notebook, `rc_featurization.ipynb`, the primary notebook of this repository.
 Following these selections, the notebook can be run in full with the resulting workflow of: